Subzero Temperatures Force Warming House Closure - NewsBreak

 Subzero Temperatures Force Warming House Closure

-ST. CLOUD -- The city of St. Cloud is closing the Lake George warming shelter Thursday due to the extreme cold...minnesotasnewcountry.com
+ST. CLOUD -- The city of St. Cloud is closing the Lake George warming shelter Thursday due to the extreme cold...1037theloon.com

-ST. CLOUD -- The city of St. Cloud is closing the Lake George warming shelter Thursday due to the extreme cold...minnesotasnewcountry.com
+ST. CLOUD -- The city of St. Cloud is closing the Lake George warming shelter Thursday due to the extreme cold...1037theloon.com

 Comments / 0